carpentries-incubator/pangenomics/_episodes/01-introduction.md

 ## Genome database for this workshop

-### Description of the Dataset
+### Description of the dataset

-In this lesson, we will follow a standard pangenomics pipeline that involves genomic annotation, clustering of gene families to identify othologous sequences, and analyzing the pangenome partitions and openness.
+In this lesson, we will follow a standard pangenomics pipeline that involves genomic annotation, clustering of genes to identify orthologous sequences and build the gene families, and analyzing the pangenome partitions and openness.
 To illustrate these concepts, we will work with a dataset consisting of eight strains of *Streptococcus agalactiae* as included in the pioneering pangenome study by *Tettelin et al., 2005* (See the **Table** below).

 We already have the genomes of strains 18RS21 and H36B available in our `pan_workshop/data` directory.
 However, the remaining strains will be downloaded and annotated in the upcoming episodes, allowing us to explore the complete dataset.